devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 * Reboot

 ## NVIDIA Drivers
 * Only follow this if you have a NVIDIA gpu.
 Also, don't follow this if you have a gpu which has dropped support for newer driver releases i.e. anything earlier than nvidia GT/GTX 600, 700, 800, 900, 1000, 1600 and RTX 2000, 3000 series.
-Fedora comes preinstalled with NOUVEAU drivers which may or may not work better on those GPUs older GPUs.
+Fedora comes preinstalled with NOUVEAU drivers which may or may not work better on those older GPUs.
 This should be followed by Desktop and Laptop users alike.
 * `sudo dnf update` to make sure you're on the latest kernel
 * Enable RPM Fusion Nvidia non-free repository in the app store and install from there
 * or alternatively